 Here are three reasons why you should choose a kettlebell over dumbbells as your next home gym purchase.

-Bodybuilders are slightly obsessed with forearm-girth and there are even products that can increase the girth of barbell/dumbbell handles, such as Fat Gripz.
-The 'fatter' handle will make holding weights harder, so working out with fat handles can improve forearm and grip strength.
+Bodybuilders are slightly obsessed with forearm girth and there are even products that can increase the girth of barbell/dumbbell handles, such as Fat Gripz.
+The 'fatter' handle will make holding weights harder, so working out with fat handles can improve the forearm and grip strength.

 The most famous kettlebell exercises (e.g. kettlebell swing) are perfect for improved grip strength and fat forearms.

 What is functional muscle?
-All muscle are functional, right?
+All muscles are functional, right?
 Well, not exactly.
 There is a difference between big strong and being big, albeit sometimes the two overlap.
-Bodybuilders tend to be big – really big – but those muscles are for show: a bodybuilder might struggle to do pull ups or other, more aerobic exercises.
+Bodybuilders tend to be big – really big – but those muscles are for the show: a bodybuilder might struggle to do pull-ups or other, more aerobic exercises.